MoiCoquille/Indalit-Website2/content/blog/aws-ec2-ebs-encryption.md

 banner = "img/blog/aws-ec2-ebs-encryption.jpg"
-alt = "The Security behing Encrypting a Hard Disk" author = "Veronique Robitaille"
+alt = "The Security behing Encrypting a Hard Disk" author = "Veronique Robitaille" dyn_more = """
+For more information, see: <a href="https://aws.amazon.com/blogs/aws/new-encrypted-ebs-boot-volumes/" target="_blank">Amazon EC2 EBS Encrypted Boot Volume</a>.
+"""
 +++

 Did you know the Amazon Elastic Block Store (EBS) boot volume can be encrypted?